For some couples, wedding invitations and thank you cards may be all they need. For others, everything below may appeal! It's entirely up to you.

 Thank you cards

-• Thank you cards are typically sent within the 6 weeks following your wedding
+• Thank you cards are typically sent 8-12 weeks of your wedding date

 • Use photos of your big day with touches of your invitation/wedding theme throughout